London School of Economics: Logo, arms and mascot

 The school's historic coat of arms is used on official documentation including degree certificates and transcripts and includes the motto – rerum cognoscere causas, a line taken from Virgil's Georgics meaning "to know the causes of things", together with the school's mascot – a beaver.
-Both these symbols, adopted in February 1922, continue to be held in high regard to this day with the beaver chosen because of its representation as "a hard working and industrious yet sociable animal", attributes that the founders hoped LSE students to both possess and aspire to.
+Both these symbols, adopted in February 1922, continue to be held in high regard to this day with the beaver chosen because of its representation as "a hard-working and industrious yet sociable animal", attributes that the founders hoped LSE students to both possess and aspire to.
 The school's weekly newspaper is still entitled The Beaver, Rosebery residence hall's bar is called the Tipsy Beaver and LSE sports teams are known as the Beavers.
 The institution has two sets of colours – brand and academic – red being the brand colour used on signage, publications and in buildings across campus and purple, black and gold for academic purposes including presentation ceremonies and graduation dress.

-LSE's present 'red block' logo was adopted as part of a rebrand in the early 2000s, before which the school's coat of arms was used exclusively to represent the institution.
+LSE's present 'red block' logo was modified as part of a rebrand in the early 2000s.
 As a trademarked brand, it is carefully protected but can be produced in various forms to reflect different requirements.
 In its full form it contains the full name of the institution to the right of the block with a further small empty red square at the end, but it is adapted for each academic department or professional service division to provide a cohesive brand across the institution.

 Academic profile

 Admissions

-The LSE received 20,000 applications for 1,600 undergraduate places in 2017, or 12.5 applicants per place.
+In 2025, The London School of Economics received 30,000 applications for roughly 1900 undergraduate places or 16 applicants per place.
 All undergraduate applications, including international applications, are made through UCAS.
-LSE had the 15th highest average entry qualification for undergraduates of any UK university in 2018–19, with new students averaging 168 UCAS points, equivalent to A*A*A* or ABBB in A-level grades.
-The university gave offers of admission to 37.0% of its applicants in 2015, the 3rd lowest amongst the Russell Group.
+LSE had the 8th highest average entry qualification for undergraduates of any UK university in 2021–22, with new students averaging 195 UCAS points.
+The university gave offers of admission to roughly 12.2% of its undergraduate applicants in 2023, one of the lowest offer rates across the UK.
+Bsc Economics is the most competitive undergraduate course at the LSE with over 4000 applications for just over 200 places.
+LLB in Laws comes second with 2600 applications for just over 170 places.

-Postgraduate students at the LSE are required to have a first or upper second Class UK honours degree, or its foreign equivalent, for master's degrees, while direct entry to the MPhil/PhD programme requires a UK taught master's with merit, or foreign equivalent.
+Prospective Postgraduate students applying to the LSE are required to have a first or upper second Class UK honours degree, or its foreign equivalent, for master's degrees, while direct entry to the MPhil/PhD programme requires a UK taught master's with merit, or foreign equivalent.
 Admission to the diploma requires a UK degree or equivalent plus relevant experience.
 The intake to applications ratio for postgraduate degree programmes is very competitive; the MSc Financial Mathematics had a ratio of just over 4% in 2016.

-31.6% of LSE's undergraduates are privately educated, the ninth highest proportion amongst mainstream British universities.
-In the 2016–17 academic year, the university had a domicile breakdown of 33:18:50 of UK:EU:non-EU students respectively with a female-to-male ratio of 52:47.